hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/714_scc_xxix.md

 \[Place: *Belur Math*.
 Year: *1902*.\]

-Today is the first of Âshârh (June-July).
+Today is the first of Âshārh (June-July).
 The disciple has come to the Math before dusk from Bally, with his office-dress on, as he has not found time to change it.
 Coming to the Math, he prostrated himself at the feet of Swamiji and inquired about his health.
 Swamiji replied that